MetaMask/metamask-docs/snaps/how-to/develop-a-snap.md

   TypeScript/React and vanilla JavaScript options and a CLI for building, packaging, and deploying your Snap and a companion dapp.
 - [Snaps Simulator](https://metamask.github.io/snaps/snaps-simulator/latest) - A developer tool built for simulating Snaps in the browser, streamlining the development process.
-- [Snaps Truffle Box](https://trufflesuite.com/boxes/metamask-snap-box/) - A template that combines
-  the TypeScript template Snap and Truffle so you can easily test Snaps that use smart contracts with Ganache.
 - [Test Snaps](https://github.com/MetaMask/test-snaps) - A collection of test Snaps and a dapp for evaluating them.